ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 * No Windows support other than Windows 10
 * No Linux support for any distribution other than Ubuntu (tested against the latest LTS)
 * Java versions 6+ should be compatible but not tested in initial release (additional support expected for future releases)
+* Clients must be created using IAM API keys and not HMAC credentials.

 ### Getting the SDK using Java
 {: #aspera-sdk-java}